nprezant/noahprezant.com/content/posts/power-of-attorney.rst

 ##########

 So, it appears that a person able to use power of attorney to explicitly grant another person permission to act on their behalf.
-While there are some caveats in the legislatino regarding things like health care decisions, it seems well suited to handle buying a vehicle.
+While there are some caveats in the legislation regarding things like health care decisions, it seems well suited to handle buying a vehicle.

 .. warning:: I am not a lawyer; this is not legal advice;